 - The phone key's Bluetooth setting is turned off.

-- Key fob or phone key remains within range for five minutes after all doors have been closed.
+- A phone key remains within range for ten minutes or a key fob remains within range for five minutes after all doors have been closed.

 Drive Away Locking

-Model X automatically locks all doors (including the trunks) when your driving speed exceeds 5 mph (8 km/h).
+Model X automatically locks all doors (including the trunks) when your driving speed exceeds 5 mph (8 km/h)8 km/h.

 Model X has child locks on the rear doors to prevent them from being opened using the interior release buttons.
 On the touchscreen, touch .
 You can choose Both to engage the child lock on both rear doors, or you can choose Left or Right to engage it on just a specific door.